cooperwooley/parkvision/parking-system/backend/tests/README.md

 ## Running

-Currently expected to run from backend `cd parking-system/backend`
+Now runs from tests directory itself `cd parking-system/backend/tests`

-Run using `python3 src/tests/camera_test.py`
+Run using `python3 camera_test.py`

+Now has automatic spot detection (Still needs a lot of work).
+You can still follow the important line under this, but in order to use automatic detection make sure `detect_parking_spaces_auto()` is uncommented and make sure the other method is commented.

 **IMPORTANT**: For the full effect, for the first run uncomment `# define_parking_spaces(img)` in `main()`.
 You will be prompted to select a mode, which you can toggle with the 'T' key, and then press enter to lock in your choice.
 Rectangular will have you manually define each parking spot (top left corner, bottom right corner) and Skewed will have you define each spot (top left corner, bottom left corner, bottom right corner, top right corner), and create a corresponding json file.
 To exit, press any key on your keyboard.